Family Life Network

+The Family Life Network airs a mix of Christian Contemporary music, presented by local DJs, along with Christian talk and teaching programs.
+National religious leaders heard on the Family Life Network include Jim Daly, Chuck Swindoll, Greg Laurie, Joni Eareckson Tada, David Jeremiah and John MacArthur.

-The Family Life Network should not be confused with the unrelated Family Life Communications (also known as Family Life Radio), a chain of similar radio stations in Michigan and the southwest.
+The Family Life Network should not be confused with the unrelated Family Life Radio (also known as Intentional Life Media).
+Based in Tucson, it is a different chain of Christian radio stations in the South, Southwest and other regions of the U.S.

 History

-For most of its first 30 years of existence, Family Life Ministries operated a single FM radio station, Bath's WCIK.
-With the release of Docket 80-90 and the massive expansion of rural and suburban FM radio signals in the late 1980s, Family Life rapidly expanded into a network, beginning with WCID in Friendship, New York (now WCOV).
+Family Life Ministries was founded in 1957.
+For most of its first 30 years, FLN operated a single radio station at 103.1 FM in Bath.
+With the release of Docket 80-90 and the massive expansion of rural and suburban FM radio signals in the late 1980s, Family Life rapidly expanded into a network.
+It began by acquiring WCID in Friendship, New York (now WCOV).

-Family Life maintains an active presence in buying and selling stations and translators in its coverage area, a practice that takes advantage of the ministry's status as a religious broadcaster and its exemption from caps on the number of stations it can own in one broadcast area.
-It has largely avoided AM radio; when presented with a right of first refusal to buy an AM station in Syracuse, it declined, and it quickly spun off two others in Elmira and Salamanca two months after acquiring them in the wake of Waypoint Media's dissolution.
+Family Life actively buys and sells stations and translators in its coverage area, a practice that takes advantage of the ministry's status as a non-commercial religious broadcaster.
+That means it is not subject to Federal Communications Commission restrictions on the number of stations it can own in one broadcast region.
+It has largely avoided the AM radio band.
+When presented with a right of first refusal to buy an AM station in Syracuse, it declined.
+It quickly spun off two other AM stations in Elmira and Salamanca two months after acquiring them in the wake of Waypoint Media's dissolution.

-All of Family Life's stations begin with call signs WCI, WCO, WCG or WCD.
+All of Family Life's stations begin with call signs WCI, WCO, WCG, WCD or WCE.
 According to the company's station list, these abbreviations stand for Where Christ Is, Where Christ Offers, Where Christ Grants and With Christ Discover.
-Flagship WCIK, for example, represents "Where Christ Is King."
+Flagship WCIK, for example, represents "Where Christ Is King".